akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 "When was that?"

-Looking at him: "When you asked my father.
+Looking at him: "When you stood with an upset pure maid in the middle of the laneway not caring who saw you but giving me room.
+When you asked my father.
 When you waited outside.
 When you walked me home and didn't say a word."
 She paused.
 "You let me choose.
 Before I knew there was a choice."

 Quietly: "I wanted you to choose me.
 Not the vow."